If You Smell Gas or Suspect a Gas Leak

-Do not do anything that might cause a spark, including turning on or off any electrical or battery-operated devices or using garage door openers, radios, televisions, computers or telephones.
+If you suspect a gas leak, leave immediately – don't try to find or stop the leak.
 Avoid open flames.
-Do not strike a match or flick a lighter.
 Do not smoke.
+Do not do anything that might cause a spark, including turning on or off any electrical or battery-operated devices or using garage door openers, radios, televisions, computers or telephones.
+Don't operate any vehicle or equipment that could create a spark.

 Finally, do not return to the building until New Mexico Gas Company safety experts have given the all-clear.